shakacode/react_on_rails/react_on_rails_pro/docs/caching.md

 ### How?

-To enable caching server rendering requests to the JavaScript calculation engine (ExecJS or VM Renderer), set this config value in `config/initializers/react_on_rails_pro.rb` to true (default is false):
+To enable caching server rendering requests to the JavaScript calculation engine (ExecJS or Node Renderer), set this config value in `config/initializers/react_on_rails_pro.rb` to true (default is false):

 ```ruby